garden-io/garden/docs/other-plugins/container.md

 ```

 By default, we use the tag specified in the `container` action's `spec.publishId` field.
 If none is set,
-we default to the Garden `Build` action version.
+we default to the corresponding `Build` action's version.

 You can also set the `--tag` option on the `garden publish` command to override the tag used for images.
 You can both
 set a specific tag or you can _use template strings for the tag_.
 For example, you can